-In 2019, we participated for the third year in the CDP Supply Chain Programme, asking our key suppliers to provide data on water through the supply chain module of the CDP's water security questionnaire.
+In 2020, we participated for the fourth year in the CDP Supply Chain Programme, asking our key suppliers to provide data on water through the supply chain module of the CDP's water security questionnaire.
 The survey asks suppliers to identify risks and opportunities associated with water, report what their water use and give details on their water management strategy including targets and action they are taking to mitigate risks.
-The suppliers selection criteria for Givaudan are: - for raw materials suppliers: top suppliers by volume and strategic suppliers to our business - for indirect materials and services suppliers: top suppliers by spend in the relevant categories and in which we have the most influence: logistics, packaging, IT/Telecom, industrial supply/equipment/maintenance and energy/utilities.
+The suppliers selection criteria for Givaudan are: - for raw materials suppliers: top suppliers by volume and strategic suppliers to our business - for indirect materials and services suppliers: top suppliers by spend in the relevant categories and in which we have the most influence and potential water risks: logistics, packaging, IT/Telecom, industrial supply/equipment/maintenance and energy/utilities.
 With more than 15'000 suppliers, only the most relevant suppliers were requested to report which explains the low % of suppliers but the relatively large % of total procurement spend.

-Using CDP's water security questionnaire, we request our suppliers information on risks and opportunities associated with water, what their accounting is, details on their water management strategy such as targets, and actions to reduce impact.
-It impact indirectly their water management.
-In 2019, 80% of our suppliers have reported active targets and goals and 73% have reported risk assessment procedures.
-The collect of information is used by Givaudan to feed the supply chain water risk assessment by using primary data from our main suppliers.
+Using CDP's water security questionnaire, we request our suppliers information on risks and opportunities associated with water, what their accounting is, details on their water management strategy such as targets, and actions to reduce their impacts.
+It impacts indirectly their water management and increase transparence.
+In 2020, 82% of our suppliers have reported active targets and goals and 74% have reported risk assessment procedures.
+The collection of information is used by Givaudan to feed the supply chain water risk assessment by using primary data from our main suppliers.
 By promoting data reporting within our supply chain we foster water management improvement and water risk identification.
 We measure the success of our engagement with suppliers through the improvement of different KPIs: (+5% is a success) 1.
-Supplier response rate: 53% compared to 48% in 2018 2.
-Percentage of suppliers with a leadership (A or A-) or management (B or B-) score: 23% (no prior record)
+Supplier response rate: 51% compared to 53% in 2019.
+This reduction must be balanced with the increase number of supplier we engage with.
+Overall we have +23 suppliers responding to CDP water security questionnaire despite a reduction in the rate so we consider that as a success 2.
+Percentage of suppliers with a leadership (A or A-) or management (B or B-) is 45% compared to 23 % in 2019 (+95%) which is considered a success